 Friederike Ernst was a postdoc at Stanford University, USA, before she joined CUI.
-By now she is secretary general of Blockchain Bundesverband.
+By now she is COO at Gnosis, Berlin, Germany.

-SEVEN OUESTIONS ASKED OF DR. ERNST
+SEVEN QUESTIONS ASKED OF ... ...
+DR. ERNST

 I have the best ideas when I'm doing something else entirely and let my mind wander - going for a walk, sitting by the playground, hiking.
 Needless to say, 99 percent of my work as a scientist are not instances of having brilliant ideas, but actually seeing them through: Standing in the lab, adjusting mirrors, fixing pumps, following up on emails, scouring the literature.
 Not very glamorous...